Authorities Investigating Two Pickstown Deaths

 “At this time, there does not appear to be any threat to the public,” the sheriff said in a news release Wednesday.

-Names of the deceased are being withheld at this time pending notification of family, Thaler said.
+Names of the deceased are being withheld pending notification of family, Thaler said.
 No further information has been released on the deaths, when and how they occurred or any suspects.

 The South Dakota Division of Criminal Investigation (DCI) and the Charles Mix County Sheriff’s Office are handling the investigation.